When I started my first company, I started asking the question “What is marketing?” Why? Because I needed clients.

-- Design: Developing your brand, positioning, purpose and process.
+- Design: Develop your brand, positioning, purpose and process.

-- Attention: The external process starts with making people aware of you.
+- Attention: An external process to make people aware of you.

-- Engagement: You get people to interact with your content or information.
+- Engagement: Get people to interact with your content or information.

-- Enrollment: You attempt to inspire people and incite action.
+- Enrollment: Attempt to inspire people and incite action.

-- Purchase: You facilitate a buyer’s purchase and support process.
+- Purchase: Facilitate a buyer’s purchase and support process.